moggieuk/ERCF-Software-V3/doc/ENCODER.md

 <img src="gear_differences.jpg" width="800" alt="BMG gear differences">

-Both are clones, but the one on the left is a more expensive and clearly a more accurately machined gear whilst the one on the right is a cheap clone (which I received with a ERCF kit of parts ..
-I won't mention their name because I know their sourcing changes over time).
-The left (higher quality) has much smoother meshing of gears, a smooth surface and well formed filament gripping teeth.
+Both are clones, but the one on the left is a more expensive and clearly a more accurately machined gear whilst the one on the right is a cheap clone which I received with a ERCF kit of parts ..
+I won't mention their name because I know their sourcing changes over time.
+The left (higher quality) has much smoother meshing of gears (much better for filament gates too, but that's another story), a smooth surface and well formed filament gripping teeth.
 The one on the right is different in all respects!
 The other slight variation is in the actual dimensions of the gears - more on than later.

 ### Optical sensor not getting reliable reflections
 Firstly it is important to stress the need to adjust the height of the sensor from the gear wheel regardless.
 Ette has created an adjustment screw with the latest STL's and if you are using a high quality gear and adjust correctly that might be all you need -- clearly many have success with just this.